José Ignacio López de Arriortúa: Career

-Lopez Effect
+López Effect

-Lopez introduced a number of changes to the supply chains and production methods at Volkswagen and GM known as "Purchased Input Concept Optimisation with Suppliers" or PICOS.
+López introduced a number of changes to the supply chains and production methods at Volkswagen and GM known as "Purchased Input Concept Optimisation with Suppliers" or PICOS.
 The particular focus was on reduction of supplier prices so that a target end price of cars could be achieved.
 While he was at Opel, the manufacturer's input prices continuously fell, while prices in the overall market increased.
 The reduction in supplier prices was achieved by systematic price negotiations in a competitive market where a larger number of suppliers faced increasingly integrated car companies.
-Lopez' success in those price negotiations that resulted in a positive impact on overall cost basis had been dubbed "Lopez Effect".
+López's success in those price negotiations that resulted in a positive impact on overall cost basis had been dubbed "López Effect".
 However, as suppliers increasingly struggled to deliver at cost, input part quality started to deteriorate which in turn had a negative effect car build quality.
-The "Lopez Effect" is therefore used for both those effects.
+The "López Effect" is therefore used for both those effects.

-Automotive News suggested that Lopez “knows all the tricks--how to use emotion, flattery, jokes, threats, ruthlessness, even lying if need be” to wring cuts from reluctant suppliers.
+Automotive News suggested that López "knows all the tricks—how to use emotion, flattery, jokes, threats, ruthlessness, even lying if need be" to wring cuts from reluctant suppliers.
 In an example of his strong-arm tactics, he was known to march "into a supplier's office, announcing that the company's work was subpar or overpriced, and issuing an edict for corrective action" for the supplier to keep its contract with GM.
-It was suggested that Lopez even shared proprietary information with competitors to force lower bids from suppliers.
-Supporters said that Lopez sent GM teams to a supplier to make it more competitive in terms of cost and quality, creating a "win-win" situation for the supplier and GM.
+It was suggested that López even shared proprietary information with competitors to force lower bids from suppliers.
+Supporters said that López sent GM teams to a supplier to make it more competitive in terms of cost and quality, creating a "win-win" situation for the supplier and GM.

+Death

+López de Arriortúa died on 10 June 2026, at the age of 85.